manuelesimi/DispatcherSuite/README.md

 A microservice project based on Spring Boot.

 ## Configuration
-For the embedded Tomcat server, it is available in  _application.yml_:
+### For the embedded Tomcat server
+the configuration is available in  _application.yml_ inside the app distribution:
 ```yaml
 server:
     port: 8080